 DATA SCIENCE & POLITICS

-He was one of the field’s young stars, pioneering ways to survey huge numbers of Americans and experimentally test their reactions to messages and ads.
+He helped pioneer methods to survey large populations of voters and experimentally test their reactions to campaign messages and advertising.

-He was responsible for building and maintaining the campaign's election forecasting system, which accurately predicted the outcome to within a point in every state.
+He built and maintained the campaign’s forecasting system, which predicted the election outcome to within roughly one percentage point in every state.

-He was described in New York Magazine as Obama's "In-House Nate Silver" for his work on the president's re-election campaign.
+He was described by New York Magazine as Obama’s “in-house Nate Silver” for his role in the campaign’s data driven strategy.

 CIVIS ANALYTICS

-Shor oversaw a research and development program that interviewed millions of people for individual campaigns and electoral organizations.
+At Civis Analytics, Shor oversaw research and development initiatives that interviewed millions of voters on behalf of campaigns and electoral organizations.

-He developed an automated forecasting product used by large swathes of Democratic party leadership to help them win.
+He developed automated forecasting tools used by Democratic Party leadership to inform strategic decisions.